Interpretable Network Propagation with Application to Expanding the Repertoire of Human Proteins that Interact with SARS-CoV-2: Methods

 \subsection{Algorithms}

-We describe each of the algorithms we use for label propagation and prediction.
-We are given a weighted, undirected network $G = (V,E,w)$ and a set $P$ of positive examples.
+To facilitate the complete reproducibility of our results, we now describe the RL algorithm that we use for label propagation and prediction.
+We present the other methods that we use (\genemania, \sinksource, \rwr, \local, \deepnf, the Support Vector Machine, and Logistic Regression) and implementation details in ``Other Algorithms'' in the supplementary methods.
+We are given a weighted, undirected network $G = (V,E,w)$, where each node in $V$ is a human protein, each edge $(u, v)$ represents an interaction between proteins $u$ and $v$, and $w: E \rightarrow (0, 1]$ is a function specifying the weight of each edge in $E$.
+Informally, the weight of an edge indicates our confidence in the experimental data supporting the corresponding protein-protein interaction.
+We are also given a set $P \in V$ of positive examples consisting of the human proteins that interact with \sarstwo proteins~\citep{2020-nature-gordon-krogan-sars-cov-2-human-ppis}.
 Each node in $G$ is a human protein and each edge represents a physical or functional interaction between two proteins.
-We describe the network we use in more detail in ``Datasets''.
-The set $P$ comprises of human proteins that interact with \sarstwo proteins~\cite{2020-nature-gordon-krogan-sars-cov-2-human-ppis}.
-We seek to compute a score $s(v) \geq 0$ for every node in $G$ that indicates our confidence that $v$ either physically interacts with or is functionally linked to a \sarstwo protein.
+We seek to compute a score vector $\vec{s} \in \reals^n$, where $n$ is the number of nodes in $G$.
+For every node $v$, the score $s(v)$ in this vector indicates our confidence that node $v$ either physically interacts with or is functionally linked to a \sarstwo protein.